The Rat Race (novel)

 The Rat Race is a science fiction novel by American writer Jay Franklin.
-It was first published in book form in 1950 by Fantasy Publishing Company, Inc. in an edition of 1,500 copies of which 1,200 were hardcover.
-The novel originally appeared in the magazine Collier's Weekly in 1947.
+It was published originally in the magazine Collier's Weekly in 1947.
+It was first published in book form in 1950 by Fantasy Publishing Company, Inc. with an edition of 1,500 copies of which 1,200 were hardcover.

 Plot summary

-The novel concerns Lieutenant Commander Frank Jacklin who is blown up in a thorium bomb explosion while on the battleship Alaska.
+The novel concerns Lieutenant Commander Frank Jacklin who is killed by a thorium bomb explosion while on the battleship Alaska.
 He awakens in the body of Winnie Tompkins who had perpetrated the explosion.
 As Tompkins, he learns of a plot by German agents to poison Franklin D. Roosevelt and he tries to warn the authorities.
-He continues to become involved in intrigue until another accident restores Tompkins to his body, leaving Jacklin in the body of a dog.
+He continues to become involved with intrigue until another accident restores Tompkins to his body, leaving Jacklin in the body of a dog.